edespino/cloudberry-site/docs/sql-stmts/begin.md

 ## Compatibility

-`BEGIN` is a Cloudberry Database language extension.
+`BEGIN` is a Apache Cloudberry language extension.
 It is equivalent to the SQL-standard command [START TRANSACTION](/docs/sql-stmts/start-transaction.md), whose reference page contains additional compatibility information.

-The `DEFERRABLE` transaction_mode is a Cloudberry Database language extension.
+The `DEFERRABLE` transaction_mode is a Apache Cloudberry language extension.

 Incidentally, the `BEGIN` key word is used for a different purpose in embedded SQL.
 You are advised to be careful about the transaction semantics when porting database applications.